freenas/freenas-docs/userguide/storage.rst

-.. note:: If you just need a one-time snapshot, instead use :menuselection:`Storage --> Volumes --> View Volumes` and click the "Create Snapshot" button for the volume or dataset that you wish to snapshot.
+.. note:: If you just need a one-time snapshot, instead use :menuselection:`Storage --> Volumes --> View Volumes` and click the :guilabel:`Create Snapshot` button for the volume or dataset to snapshot.

 .. _zfs_periodic_snapshot_fig: